Azzi Fudd

-Azzi Fudd (born November 11, 2002) is an American college basketball player for the UConn Huskies of the Big East Conference.

-Fudd attended St. John's College High School in Washington, D.C. and became the first sophomore to win Gatorade Player of the Year.
-She was ranked the number one recruit in her class by ESPN.
+Azzi Jazlyn Fudd (/'eɪzi/ AY-zee; born November 11, 2002) is an American college basketball player for the UConn Huskies of the Big East Conference.
+She attended St. John's College High School in Washington, D.C., where she was ranked as the number one recruit in her class by ESPN and won national player of the year honors.
+Fudd was on the UConn team that reached the 2022 national championship game as a freshman, and won the 2025 national championship game as a senior.

 High school career

-In 2019, she was named the Gatorade National Girls Basketball Player of the Year after putting up averages of 26.3 points, 6.2 rebounds and 2.5 assists per game, becoming the first sophomore ever to win the award.
+In 2019, Fudd was named the Gatorade National Girls Basketball Player of the Year after putting up averages of 26.3 points, 6.2 rebounds and 2.5 assists per game, becoming the first sophomore ever to win the award.
 She led her team to a 35–1 record and captured the District of Columbia State Athletic Association (DCSAA) tournament title.

 Prior to her sophomore year, Fudd became one of the first girls ever to attend the SC30 Select Camp, an elite offseason training camp run by two-time NBA MVP Stephen Curry, and won the camp's three-point shooting competition.
 Shortly after that season, while playing in the final of the U.S. under-18 3x3 championships, held to determine the country's representatives to that year's FIBA U18 3x3 World Cup, she tore the ACL and MCL in her right knee.
-Because of the nature of her injury, her knee reconstruction required two separate surgeries—the first for the MCL, and the second several weeks later for the ACL.
-Both operations were performed by K. Donald Shelbourne, an Indianapolis orthopedic surgeon who had repaired her mother's torn ACL many years earlier.
+Because of the nature of her injury, her knee reconstruction required two separate surgeries.

 While still undergoing rehabilitation, Fudd attended Curry's camp again.
-Shelbourne allowed her to compete in the camp's three-point contest again, but only if she could walk between the spots.
+Her doctor allowed her to compete in the camp's three-point contest again, but only if she could walk between the spots.
 Nonetheless, Fudd again won the contest.

 Fudd returned to the St. John's team in January 2020, averaging 19.2 points, 3.5 rebounds and 2.0 assists for St. John's while still recovering from her injury before her season was prematurely halted by COVID-19.
 St. John's did not play an official schedule in 2020–21 for the same reason; the team played some unofficial exhibitions as the D.C.
 Cadets, with Fudd, who was the student body vice-president at the time, personally lobbying the school's principal for this arrangement.

 Fudd averaged 25.2 points, 7.1 rebounds, 3.5 assists and 3.2 steals during an abbreviated senior season.

 Recruiting

 Fudd was a five-star recruit and was ranked number one in the class of 2021 by ESPN.
 She received her first scholarship offer in sixth grade from Maryland.
 On November 11, 2020, Fudd announced her commitment to UConn.
 She chose the Huskies over offers from Maryland, UCLA, Louisville, Oregon, Kentucky, Texas, and Notre Dame.
-She became the 12th number-one recruit to sign with UConn since 1998 and joined her best friend and former number-one recruit Paige Bueckers.
+She became the 12th number-one recruit to sign with UConn since 1998 and joined her now-girlfriend and former number-one recruit Paige Bueckers.